Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Boric Acid and Water

-Many people think that boric acid and borax are the same substances, which is not true; however, the correct fact is that they both work in the same way.
+Many people think that boric acid and borax are the same substances, which is not true; however, the correct fact is that they both work similarly.

 Among these, boric acid might be a more popular option, but the use and effect against roaches are the same.